12 Named Distributions

 6. TTHHH

-• Since the last toss must be “heads,” we just need to so count the number of ways of arranging the remaining \(r - 1 = 2\) “heads” among the first \(5 - 1 = 4\) tosses.
+• Since the last toss must be H, this leaves \(3 - 1 = 2\) “heads” to arrange among the remaining \(5 - 1 = 4\) tosses.

-• The answer is \(\binom{4}{2} = 6\).
+• The number of such sequences is therefore \(\binom{4}{2} = 6\).

-Definition 12.4 (Negative binomial distribution) If \(X\) is a random variable with PMF \[ f(x) = \binom{x-1}{r-1} p^r (1-p)^{x-r}; \qquad x = r, r+1, \dots \tag{12.2}\] for some \(r\) and \(p\), we say that \(X\) is a negative binomial random variable with parameters \(r\) and \(p\).
-We denote this by \(X \sim \text{NegativeBinomial}(r,p)\).
+Definition 12.2 (Negative binomial distribution) If \(X\) is a random variable with PMF \[ f(x) = \binom{x-1}{r-1} p^r (1-p)^{x-r}; \qquad x = r, r+1, \dots \tag{12.3}\] for some positive integer \(r\) and \(0 < p < 1\), we say that \(X\) is a negative binomial random variable with parameters \(r\) and \(p\).
+We write this as \(X \sim \text{NegativeBinomial}(r,p)\).

-If we plug in \(r = 1\) into Equation 12.2, we obtain \[ f(x) = \binom{x - 1}{0} p^1 (1 - p)^{x - 1} = (1 - p)^{x-1} p; \quad x = 1, 2, \dots, \] which is precisely the PMF for a \(\text{Geometric}(p)\) random variable.
+If we plug in \(r = 1\) into Equation 12.3, we obtain \[ f(x) = \binom{x - 1}{0} p^1 (1 - p)^{x - 1} = (1 - p)^{x-1} p; \quad x = 1, 2, \dots, \] which is precisely the PMF for a \(\text{Geometric}(p)\) random variable.

 We can also derive formulas for the expected value and variance.

-Proposition 12.4 (Negative binomial expectation and variance) \[ \begin{align} \text{E}\!\left[ X \right] &= \frac{r}{p} & \text{Var}\!\left[ X \right] &= \frac{r(1-p)}{p^2} \end{align} \]
+Proposition 12.2 (Negative binomial expectation and variance) \[ \begin{align} \text{E}\!\left[ X \right] &= \frac{r}{p} & \text{Var}\!\left[ X \right] &= \frac{r(1-p)}{p^2} \end{align} \]

 Let \(X \sim \text{NegativeBinomial}(r,p)\).
 Then, \[\begin{align*} \text{E}\!\left[ X^k \right] &= \sum_{x=r}^\infty x^k \binom{x-1}{r-1} p^r (1-p)^{x-r} & \text{(LotUS)}\\ &= \sum_{x=r}^\infty x^{k-1} r \binom{x}{r} p^r (1-p)^{x-r} & \left( x \binom{x - 1}{r - 1} = r \binom{x}{r} \right) \\ &= r \sum_{i=r + 1}^\infty (i - 1)^{k-1} \binom{i - 1}{r} p^r (1-p)^{i-1-r} & \left( i = x + 1 \right) \\ &= \frac{r}{p} \sum_{i=r + 1}^\infty (i - 1)^{k-1} \underbrace{\binom{i - 1}{(r + 1) - 1} p^{r + 1} (1-p)^{i-(r + 1)}}_{\text{NegativeBinomial}(r+1, p) \text{ PMF}} & \text{(rewrite in terms of $r + 1$)} \\ &= \frac{r}{p} \text{E}\!\left[ (Y-1)^{k-1} \right] & \text{(LotUS)}, \end{align*}\] where \(Y \sim \text{NegativeBinomial}(r+1, p)\).